SmartThingsCommunity/st-device-sdk-c/doc/Capability_Attribute_Update.md

 ### Capability Attribute macro functions

 Updating Attribute might be frequently used in your device app.
-So to save your time, we provide some macro functions for freqeutnly used data types.
+Therefore, to save your time, we provide some macro functions for frequently used data types.
 You can easily create and update those data type Attribute with the predefined macros.

 * Creating or Updating string type Attribute macros

-  Here is updating string type "switch" Attribute([Switch Capability](https://developer.smartthings.com/docs/devices/capabilities/capabilities-reference#switch)) example with macros.
+  Here is an example of updating the string type "switch" Attribute([Switch Capability](https://developer.smartthings.com/docs/devices/capabilities/capabilities-reference#switch)) using macros.
   ```c
   /*
    * ST_CAP_CREATE_ATTR_STRING(cap_handle, attribute, value_string, unit, data, output_attr)